 Megan is a freelance flute and piccolo player based in London.
 She performs repertoire from a variety of contexts including solo, chamber and orchestral.

-Currently a Trinity College London Scholar studying for a Master of Arts degree in Music, she receives tuition on flute from Anna Pope and on piccolo from Christopher Green.
+Currently studying for a Master of Music at the Trinity Laban Conservatoire of Music and Dance, Megan is very grateful to have been awarded a Trinity College London scholarship and a grant by The Women's Careers Foundation towards her studies.
+She receives tuition on flute from Anna Pope and on piccolo from Christopher Green.
 Prior to this, Megan studied flute with Emma Halnan whilst completing her Bachelor of Arts degree reading Music at the University of Cambridge.